neilgee/genesischild/readme.md

 **Menus**
 - Primary Menu is positioned in Header Right Widget Hook and set to Primary Location
 - Secondary Menu remains in default area and is Secondary Location
+- SlickNav responsive menu targetted for the Primary Navigation set to toggle at 600px wide - Commented in functions.php and style.css for adjustments

 **Javascripts**
-- It has a responsive menu  ~ credit to @OzzyR ~ adjusted just for the Primary Navigation set to toggle at 600px wide.
 - FontAwesome is enabled.
 - placeholder.js is enabled.